Admission to the Psychology PhD program is closed for Fall 2021

-- Completed online application for graduate study and application fee
+Completed online application for graduate study and application fee

+An earned baccalaureate degree from a regionally accredited institution of higher education, or international equivalent, verified from copies of unofficial transcripts uploaded to the online application Self-Service Center.
 Note: Due to admissions deadlines, graduate students are sometimes admitted before conferral of a bachelor’s degree.
 Students who are awaiting conferral of the degree will be permitted to register for their first semester.
 However, continuance in any graduate program requires an official transcript which verifies conferral of a bachelor’s degree.

-- All transcripts from colleges or universities outside the United States must be translated into English, if applicable, and submitted for evaluation to the Mason Office of Admissions.
+All transcripts from colleges or universities outside the United States must be translated into English, if applicable, and submitted for evaluation to the Mason Office of Admissions.
 Mason will provide evaluation service free of charge for all international transcripts, however, some programs may request an outside evaluation be completed.
 Because of volume, more time may be needed to process applications requiring a Mason evaluation.
 For expedited service, students can submit their documents to a recognized U.S. evaluation service at their own expense.
 If you decide to use an external evaluation service or if your program requires an outside evaluation, GPA and Degree equivalences must be included with your course-by-course evaluation.
 The Office of Admissions has final authority on all evaluations.
 Evaluations are used for internal purposes and are not released to applicants.
-For information on international transcript requirements, refer to the submission guidelines.
+For information on international transcript requirements, go here.

 International Student Visa Information

-- Submit the Certificate of Financial Responsibility form.
+Submit the Certificate of Financial Responsibility form.
 The Certificate of Financial Responsibility (PDF) provides important information needed to prepare the I-20 document for your student visa.
 The form must be filled out completely and signed by both you and your sponsor(s).
 Applicants need to indicate on the Certificate of Financial Responsibility (PDF) the source(s) of the funds and the location where they would like their I-20 document mailed.

-- Submit the appropriate bank or financial support documents.
+Submit the appropriate bank or financial support documents.
 Individuals (parents, brothers, uncles, etc.) listed on the Certificate of Financial Responsibility, as the source of funding for the student, should provide original bank statements.
 Bank statements should be dated within the past twelve months, be from an individual account and show funds that are immediately accessible and transferable.
 Credit card statements, business accounts, property value documents, solvency statements, statements of income, and insurance policies may not be submitted as sources of financial verification.
 Photocopies, faxes and scanned documents are accepted.

-- Provide a copy of the identification page of your passport.
+Provide a copy of the identification page of your passport.
 Students are required to provide a photocopy of their identification page in their passport.
 This ensures the accuracy of the name and date of birth listed on your I-20.
 The name and birth date on your application for admission must match those that are listed on the identification page of your passport.
 Please do not use nicknames or Western names that are not your formal given name.
 If the names on your admission letters, I-20 form, and passport do not match you may have difficulty during your student visa interview or when you try to enter the U.S.

-- Provide your permanent home address when you apply.
+Provide your permanent home address when you apply.
 Applicants requesting an I-20 must provide their permanent address in their home country even if they are currently living in the U.S. The Department of Homeland Security requires that we maintain that information in our files for all students receiving an I-20 from George Mason University.

-- Students who are currently in the U.S should submit a copy of your current I-20 form, a photocopy of your U.S. student visa and I-94 card, and a completed Transfer Form signed by you and the International Student Advisor at the school from which you are transferring.
+Students who are currently in the U.S. should submit a copy of your current I-20 form, a photocopy of your U.S. student visa and I-94 card, and a completed Transfer Form signed by you and the International Student Advisor at the school from which you are transferring.